 The Langtang valley lies 19 miles north of Kathmandu and has a distinct landscape.
 This trek will lead to small villages and glaciers.
 It also offers you an opportunity to explore old Tibetan culture.

-Throughout the tea houses, electricity is available for charging phones and camera.
+Throughout the tea houses, electricity is available for charging phones and cameras.
 But you need to pay for this service.
-Most teahouses are powered by hydroelectricity facilities while some of them are solar powered.
+Most teahouses are powered by hydroelectricity facilities while some of them are solar-powered.

 Manaslu Circuit Trek

 Manaslu Circuit Trek lies along the border of Nepal and Tibet.
 Manaslu Circuit Trek is extremely popular for its natural adventures.
 Besides that, it is also famous for its fusion of two different cultures; Buddhism and Hinduism.

 The tea houses in this trek provide basic facilities that will make you feel comfortable and homely.
 The local people are hospitable and warm.
 There are varieties of tea houses of all kinds of budgets.

 Normally, the accommodation is on a twin sharing basis including a bed with mattresses, blanket, and pillows.
 You will have full options for traditional and as well as international cuisines.
 You will get a chance to eat varieties of fresh, local products which are good for your health on the trek.

 As one of the growing tourist destinations, the Manaslu region is providing better tea houses facilities compared to the past.

 Overall, the Manaslu region offers a variety of captivating natural scenery, glacial lakes, flora, and fauna.
 This trek also offers you magnificent views of different landscapes, waterfalls, mountains, and monasteries.